-- Where will leadership of the international climate change agenda come from?
-What new alliances may be needed to sustain action against the effects of climate change?
+- Following the US withdrawal from the Paris Agreement, where will leadership of the international climate change agenda come from?
+What new alliances are needed to sustain action against the effects of climate change?

-- What role can major corporates play in contributing to domestic and international climate change ambitions?
+- Where are the new centres of power?
+What is the role of corporates, cities and city leaders in contributing to domestic and international climate change ambitions?

 - What are the latest trends in public climate action and mobilization?

 - To what extent has progress been made in decarbonising the real economy?